BLMS Supplemental Guidelines

 Spring (Season 4)

-All athletes participating in any sport must have all athletic forms completed in a FinalForms account and must be cleared by the Athletic Secretary prior to the first practice.
-A student shall undergo a thorough medical examination and be approved for interscholastic athletic competition by a medical authority licensed to perform a sports physical.
+All athletes participating in any sport (select or intramural) must have all athletic forms completed in a FinalForms account and must be cleared by the Athletic Director prior to the first practice.
+Requirements in FinalForms include:

 Attendance Guidelines